 Grumpy Car could be an app that you open on your car’s dashboard.
 Once activated, a bot sends messages through social media channels: Facebook, Instagram, Snapchat, WhatsApp – wherever the user might want to post.
 The app uses the car’s sensors and cameras to interpret its surroundings and translates its impressions into grumpy posts: “Another street full of morons. #WhenWillYouLearnToParkRight.”
 The front camera provides a photo showing a street full of badly parked cars.
 Or: “Who would send their car out in this terrible weather? #IWantToBeInTheGarage.”
 And a photo post of the rain to go along with it.
 Or: “Finally another real driver at the wheel #CrooveMeBaby” – plus a picture of someone who works for the car sharing service Croove on their way to bring a car back to a customer.
 If a car can be fuelled with likes, then a Grumpy Car can change its mood if its posts are successful.

 Even though no one has yet made a Grumpy Car app, it represents just one of many ways to connect social media with the driver’s seat.
 Another imaginable variation would be an app in the vein of Boo that posts about cute dogs it sees on the sidewalk, or another app with a more flirty driving style.
 Even looking for a parking spot can become enough fun to find a place on the social web.
-After all, humor is the most important currency in this cosmos – a car that talks back would be a new, hardly tapped niche.
+After all, humour is the most important currency in this cosmos – a car that talks back would be a new, hardly tapped niche.

 Tomorrow: Social media star.